Daphne Oz: Public speaking

 Oz speaks publicly on food, lifestyle, motherhood, and health topics.
 In 2008, she was invited to speak at The Governor's Women's Conference, hosted by Maria Shriver.
 Oz was a featured speaker at The Aspen Institute's 2009 Aspen Health Forum.
 In 2011, Oz and her mother Lisa were the featured speakers at WCBS Radio's Working Women's Luncheon.
-Daphne Oz has delivered addresses to campus audiences including Princeton University, University of Pennsylvania, Brown University, and Georgetown University.
-Daphne appeared as a featured performer at both the South Beach Food & Wine and New York City Food & Wine Festivals.
+Oz has delivered addresses to campus audiences including Princeton University, University of Pennsylvania, Brown University, and Georgetown University.
+Oz appeared as a featured performer at both the South Beach Food & Wine and New York City Food & Wine Festivals.

 Non-profit work

 Oz is an ambassador for and helped to establish HealthCorps, a registered 501(c)(3) non-profit that equips teenagers with nutrition, exercise, and stress management education in over 50 schools nationwide.
-Daphne also serves as a member of the board of Children's Board at Columbia and is the co-chair of the Junior Board for HealthCorps.
+Oz also serves as a member of the board of Children's Board at Columbia and is the co-chair of the Junior Board for HealthCorps.
 She has supported the Food Bank 4 NYC and Dress for Success.

 Television

 Oz was one of five co-hosts on ABC's The Chew, a weekday one-hour lifestyle show, which premiered in September 2011.
 She has a Daytime Emmy Award to her credit, sharing the 2015 award for Outstanding Informative Talk Show Host with her Chew co-hosts.
 On August 11, 2017, it was confirmed that Oz would be leaving the show prior to the release of the seventh and final season.

 After leaving The Chew, Oz has been featured as a guest co-host on The View, Beat Bobby Flay, and has appeared as a healthy living expert on Good Morning America, Fox & Friends, The Dr. Oz Show, The Rachael Ray Show, Dayside, and Good Day New York.
 She was also one of the celebrity guests on the game-show Celebrity Name Game.

 She also appeared as a judge on the Food Network competition show Cooks vs. Cons.
 On July 17, 2019, it was announced that Oz would be joining Gordon Ramsay and Aarón Sanchez on the eighth season of MasterChef Junior, replacing previous judge Christina Tosi.
 She makes weekly appearances on The Dish and has appeared on ABC's The $100,000 Pyramid.
-In March 2020, Daphne appeared on Today.
+In March 2020, Oz appeared on Today.

 In late 2021, after Mehmet Oz announced his candidacy for the U.S. Senate in the 2022 midterm election, numerous TV stations pulled his show from the air, due to FCC laws about giving political candidates equal air time.
 On January 17, 2022 - as a replacement for the Dr. Oz show during his campaign - Sony (distributor for the Dr. Oz show) debuted a new spinoff show titled The Good Dish featuring Daphne Oz as host.